eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/negotiation/contract.negotiation.protocol.md

 | **Properties**      | <p data-include="message/table/contractnegotiationterminationmessage.html" data-include-format="html"></p> |

-The Contract Negotiation Termination Message is sent by a [=Consumer=] or [=Provider=] indicating it has cancelled the CN sequence.
-The message can be sent at any state of a CN without providing an explanation.
+The Contract Negotiation Termination Message is sent by a [=Consumer=] or [=Provider=] indicating it has cancelled the [=Contract Negotiation=] sequence.
+The message can be sent at any state of a [=Contract Negotiation=] without providing an explanation.
 Nevertheless, the sender may provide a description to help the receiver.

 - The message must contain a `consumerPid` and a `providerPid`.
 - If an error is received in response to the message, the sending party may choose to ignore the error.

-Note that a CN may be terminated for a variety of reasons, for example, an unrecoverable error was encountered or one of the parties no longer wishes to continue.
-A [=Connector=]'s operator may remove terminated CN resources after it has reached the terminated state.
+Note that a [=Contract Negotiation=] may be terminated for a variety of reasons, for example, an unrecoverable error was encountered or one of the parties no longer wishes to continue.
+A [=Connector=]'s operator may remove terminated [=Contract Negotiation=] resources after it has reached the terminated state.

 ## Response Types